JeffMcClintock/GMPI/README.md

 # A clean, simple audio plugin API.

-Other plugin APIs require a lot of confusing 'boilerplate' code just to build a simple plugin.
-Below you can see some examples of a simple gain plugin in various format.
+Other plugin APIs require a lot of confusing 'boilerplate' code in every plugin.
+Below are some examples of how much overhead it takes to write a simple gain plugin in various formats.

 <img src="Docs/plugin_api_complexity.png" width="260"/>